-Agriculture: The County has a strong agricultural and agricultural support business economy which is important for its direct contribution to local economy, as well as to Washington County's character and culture.
+The county has a strong agricultural and agricultural support business economy which is important for its direct contribution to local economy, as well as to Washington County's character and culture.

-Small Business Development: Small business is very important to the Washington County economy.
-Most business establishments in the County employ less than 500 employees.
-Efforts should be undertaken to help small business thrive and expand.
+SMALL BUSINESS DEVELOPMENT: Small business is very important to the Washington County economy, Most business establishments in the county employ less than 500 employees.
+Effort to help small business thrive and expand will be important in the future.